acgrissom/presentations/2022_eyes_wide_open.md

 - We think of "naturally occurring data" as a natural resource.
 - If so, then our current relationship to data is **extractive**
   * What are the implications of this?
+- Value of research questions not solely determined by buisness applications!

 ---
 # My view
-- Small decisions matter.
+- Small everyday decisions matter.
 - Attacking people isn't going to solve this; systems are supra-individual.
 - It's an interesting challenge to work in a field with so much power and so many perverse incentives while striving for integrity.
 - Being informed doesn't have to mean being constantly angry.
-    - Really, it doesn't.
-    - I promise.
+- Constantly figure out your values and priorities, and live by those when interacting with the person next to you and deciding where you spend your energy and time.
+- Be wary of slogans and herds.
+Take a deep breath and decide whether it's worth it.

 ---